-GM: Characters can argue, for a while - but don't let it become a problem.
-Remind them that they are on camera and if they banter too much they might lose viewers!
-Do encourage some balancing - if they're looking to steal the audience of another crew then the risk should be comparatively high.
+Characters set the stakes for an episode.
+GM: Characters can argue, for a while - but In character voice, the players decide: don't let it become a problem.
+Remind •What they want to do this episode. them that they are on camera and if they •What reward they seek. banter too much they might lose viewers! •What will happen to them if they fail.
+Do encourage some balancing - if they're looking to steal the audience of another The more famous your crew is, the bigger the thing crew then the risk should be comparatively you are trying to do is. high.
 If they just want to make another filler episode, the risk can be quite low.
-Remember, if you don't like what they think they are going to do that episode that you can always use the compels to encourage them to do something more interesting.
+You should also decide where the action is going to Remember, if you don't like what they think take place.
+Either choose an example area or go they are going to do that episode that you round the table with each player adding a sentence can always use the compels to encourage or two of description until everyone is happy. them to do something more interesting.
 But don't let your idea of fun completely override your players!
+Sample Neighbourhoods